What is differential geometry: curves and surfaces: Saddle graphs

 \begin{thm}{Lemma} There is no proper strictly saddle smooth surface that has its boundary line in a plane $\Pi$ and lies at a bounded distance from a line contained in $\Pi$. \end{thm}

-\parit{Proof.} Note that by \ref{ex:saddle-linear}, the statement can be reformulated in the following way: \emph{There is no proper strictly saddle smooth surface with boundary line in the $(x,y)$-plane and contained in a region of the form:}
+\parbf{Proof.} By \ref{ex:saddle-linear}, the statement can be reformulated in the following way: \textit{There is no proper strictly saddle smooth surface with its boundary line in the $(x,y)$-plane and contained in a region of the form:}